johanix/tdns/tdnsd/README.md

 9. Initial support for the experimental DELEG record type, including reading and parsing zones containing DELEG records for text files and receiving then via zone transfer.

+10. Support for a built in keystore (to store private/public DNSSEC and SIG(0) key pairs).
+These are used to sign zone data and DNS UPDATE messages.

+11. Support for a built in truststore (to store public DNSSEC and SIG(0) keys).
+These are used to validate child CDS and CSYNC RRsets and DNS UPDATE messages received from child operstors.

 DOG is a trivial implementation of a DNS query tool, similar to the much more capable utility "dig" (from the BIND distribution).
 DOG has